 You may be familiar with the terms global citizenship, global learning, global education or development education, all of which relate to issues of social justice and sustainability.
 In the Christian Aid schools team, we favour the terms 'courageous advocacy' (discussed further below) and 'global citizenship'.
-We are content to use these interchangeably as, for us, they both convey an approach to education that embodies an ethos of action-taking, challenging injustice and becoming agents of change in the transformation of ourselves, our relationships and our communities from the local level to the global.
+Both convey an approach to education that embodies an ethos of action-taking, challenging injustice and becoming agents of change in the transformation of ourselves, our relationships and our communities from the local level to the global.